Policies and Guidelines for Publishing Special Issues

 II: Review and Production Process

-Once the proposal for a Special Issue has been approved, it will be the responsibility of the chosen Guest Editor(s) to then contact the potential contributors and invite them to submit their papers.
-The Managing Editor of the Journal will work with the Guest Editor(s), making sure all efforts are coordinated and that the Guest Editor(s) have the needed support.
+Once the proposal for a Special Issue has been approved, it will be the responsibility of the appointed Guest Editor(s) to contact potential contributors and invite them to submit their manuscripts.
+The Managing Editor of the Journal will collaborate closely with the Guest Editor(s), ensuring that all efforts are coordinated and that the Guest Editor(s) receive the necessary support.

-The decision on acceptance/revision/rejection of each manuscript will be made by the Editor-in-Chief based on the recommendation given by the Guest Editor(s).
+The final decision on acceptance, revision, or rejection of each manuscript will rest with the Editor-in-Chief, based on the recommendations provided by the Guest Editor(s).

-Upon completion of the review process, accepted manuscripts will be forwarded to the Managing Editor of the journal, and they will be prepared for publishing.
-At this time, the production schedule will also be discussed and verified with the Guest Editor(s).
-Prior to publication, the authors will receive a pdf-proof of their article which they can then check for correctness, and if necessary, make corrections.
+Following completion of the review process, accepted manuscripts will be forwarded to the Managing Editor for production.
+At this stage, the publication schedule will be confirmed with the Guest Editor(s).
+Prior to publication, authors will receive a PDF proof of their article for review and approval, with the opportunity to correct any errors.

-The Guest Editor(s) will also be asked to provide an Editorial for the Special Issue.
+The Guest Editor(s) will also be invited to provide an editorial introduction for the Special Issue.

-As required for all other articles which are published in InterPore Journal, it will be necessary for all authors of the Special Issue to include disclosures regarding any conflicts or financial relationships that may exist.
-Any financial relationship or conflicts of interest that exist for the Guest Editor(s) will also be published alongside the Special Issue.
+As required for all other articles published in InterPore Journal, all authors contributing to a Special Issue must provide disclosures regarding any conflicts of interest or financial relationships.
+Any such disclosures relating to the Guest Editor(s) will likewise be published alongside the Special Issue.

-All articles for the Special Issue will be published as Open Access, and unless otherwise specified, under the following license: Creative Commons Attribution Non-Commercial-No-Derivatives 4.0 International license (CC BY-NC-ND 4.0).
+All articles within the Special Issue will be published as Open Access and, unless otherwise specified, under the Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

 For further information please contact: